web3mining/web3mining.ton/src/pages/whitepaper.md

 ### What does a holder of the W3M NFT collection get?

-1. Wekkly TON rewards in you wallet
+1. Weekly TON rewards in you wallet
 2. Choice of NFT in terms of power and energy efficiency
 3. A pool game with the potential to mine more BTC